dagster-io/dagster/MIGRATION.md

 ## Deprecation: Intermediate Storage

 We have deprecated "intermediate storage".
-Loading inputs and storing outputs are now handled by "object managers", which serve the same purpose as intermediate storages but offer you better control over how inputs are loaded and outputs are handled.
+Loading inputs and storing outputs are now handled by "IO managers", which serve the same purpose as intermediate storages but offer you better control over how inputs are loaded and outputs are handled.

 - We have deprecated the field `"storage"` and `"intermediate_storage"` on run config.